top of page

 Habitat: Throughout Philadelphia in winter

-Description: slender hawk with relatively long tail.
+Description: slender hawk with a relatively long tail.
 Adults gray cap and back with small orange bars on breast and red eyes.
-Immature hawks mostly brown backed with brown-streaked breast and yellow eyes.
-Acrobatic flyer.
-Closely resembles slightly smaller sharp-shinned hawk
+Immature hawks are mostly brown-backed with brown-streaked breasts and yellow eyes—an acrobatic flyer.
+It closely resembles a slightly smaller, sharp-shinned hawk.

 Bald%2520Eagle%25203_edited_edited.jpg